 Sovacool, Benjamin.
 “Valuing the Greenhouse Gas Emissions from Nuclear Power: A Critical Survey” Energy Policy 36, 2950–2963 (2008)

 The BMRS feed does not include embedded generation.

 In order to do so we have made a number of assumptions and simplifications.

-We use the half-hourly feed from Sheffield University to get the estimated GB solar output.
+We use the half-hourly feed from the Sheffield Solar project at Sheffield University to get the estimated GB solar output.

 In an initial attempt to account for embedded wind turbines, we assumed that embedded wind power generates at similar levels to transmission-connected wind power, allowing for the higher load factors of offshore turbines.